 - Campaign optimization

 Fresh contact databases and intent data add more costs.
-ZoomInfo's data quality beats Apollo's, but you'll pay premium prices and need regular upkeep to ensure accurate first-party data.
+ZoomInfo's data quality surpasses Apollo's, but you'll pay premium prices and require regular upkeep for accurate first-party data.

 The human factor often costs more than expected.
-Complex platforms like Demandbase need expert knowledge, and you'll likely need "a dedicated revenue operations or similar team" to work well with these sophisticated account based marketing vendors.
+Complex platforms like Demandbase need expert knowledge, necessitating "a dedicated revenue operations or similar team" for effective collaboration with sophisticated account-based marketing vendors.

-Demandbase users face a tough "learning curve [that] can delay implementation and ROI for teams eager to see quick wins from their ABM campaigns."
+Demandbase users face a steep "learning curve [that] can delay implementation and ROI for teams eager for quick wins from their ABM campaigns."
 Your team should include:

 - Platform specialists